seriybeliy11/Grants-Bounty-Tracker/README.md

 ## Project Description

-The "Grants & Bounties Tracker" project is developed using React, Vite, and other technologies to display various real-time metrics and charts.
+The Grants & Bounties Tracker is developed using React, Vite, and other technologies to display various real-time metrics and charts.
 The system provides essential data about the activities within the TON Society organization and can operate in both light and dark modes.

 ## Repository Structure